DataDog/apps/docs/en/programming-model.md

   * `description`: text describing the behavior that a specific setting will modify; displayed to users when configuring your app
   * `default`: the default configuration value for a setting if the user has **not** already input one
     * In the case of a select field, the `default` **must** be one of the options associated with the `enum` key
-  * `required`: whether the field is required for the app to function; if set to `true`, users will **not** be able to use your app until they've configured the required setting
+  * `required`: whether the field is required for the app to function; if set to `true`, orgs will **not** be able to use your app until they've configured the required setting
-    * While a setting with both a non-empty `default` value and `required: true` is valid, requiring the setting is unnecessary since the `default` value satisfies the `required: true` constraint even when the user has never configured the setting
+    * While a setting with both a non-empty `default` value and `required: true` is valid, requiring the setting is unnecessary since the `default` value satisfies the `required: true` constraint even when the org has never configured the setting

-For a more concrete illustration, assuming that your app's custom configuration is defined as follows:
+For a more concrete illustration, assuming that your app's org configuration is defined as follows:

 ```JSON
 [